James Chambers (Irish footballer): Return to Shamrock Rovers

-Return to Pats
+Return to St Patrick's Athletic

 Chambers signed back for champions St Patrick's Athletic for the 2014 season.
 Week after week he impressed fans, putting in a string of man of the match performances week in week out and retained his place in the midfield for most of the season amidst competition for places from Keith Fahey, Killian Brennan, Greg Bolger and Lee Lynch.
-The Saints disappointingly only finished third in the league but the season remained a success with third place earning a Europa League spot for next season, winning the 2014 FAI President's Cup, the 2014 Leinster Senior Cup and most impressively, winning the 2014 FAI Cup to end a 53-year drought for the club since last winning the competition.
+The Saints disappointingly only finished third in the league but the season remained a success with third place earning a Europa League spot for next season, winning the 2014 President of Ireland's Cup, the 2014 Leinster Senior Cup and most impressively, winning the 2014 FAI Cup to end a 53-year drought for the club since last winning the competition.
 He signed a new contract for the 2015 season in January 2015.
-On 19 September 2015 Pats won the 2015 League of Ireland Cup against Galway United, with Chambers scoring his penalty in a penalty shoot-out win after a 0–0 draw at Eamonn Deacy Park.
+On 19 September 2015, Pats won the 2015 League of Ireland Cup against Galway United, with Chambers scoring his penalty in a penalty shoot-out win after a 0–0 draw at Eamonn Deacy Park.
 Chambers had a very impressive season individually in a poor season for the team.
 He scored 5 goals in all competitions, 3 of them coming direct from freekicks.
 He was voted at the St Patrick's Athletic Player of the season for 2015 by the club's supporters for his excellent performances.
 Chambers was also voted into the PFAI Team of the Year by his fellow League of Ireland players.

 Bethlehem Steel

-Chambers signed for Bethlehem Steel of United Soccer League on 28 January 2016.
+Chambers signed for Bethlehem Steel of the United Soccer League on 28 January 2016.

 Chambers retired after the end of the club's 2019 season.

 International career

-Chambers made his Republic of Ireland Under 21 debut at the Madeira tournament in Portugal in February 2007.
+On 24 February 2007, Chambers received a call up to the Republic of Ireland under-21 squad by manager Don Givens.
+He made his debut for the under-21s at the Madeira tournament in Portugal in February 2007.
 He made 3 appearances for the Irish side in the tournament.
-In May 2010, Chambers made his Republic of Ireland Under 23 debut against England C in the 2009-11 International Challenge Trophy at the Waterford Regional Sports Centre.
+In May 2010, Chambers made his Republic of Ireland under 23 debut against England C in the 2009–11 International Challenge Trophy at the Waterford Regional Sports Centre.

+Coaching career

+Colorado Springs Switchbacks

+After serving as an academy coach for Philadelphia Union following his retirement, Chambers was appointed as an assistant coach by Colorado Springs Switchbacks in the USL Championship in 2021.

+He spent three seasons in the position, before being promoted to head coach of the same club on 5 January 2024.
+Throughout the 2024 season, Chambers led the Switchbacks to reach the playoffs, where the team conceded only one goal, eventually winning the Western Conference title, and then their first USL Championship title, following a 3–0 victory over Rhode Island FC in the league final.
+In November 2025, it was announced that the club had parted ways with Chambers, along with Sporting Director Stephen Hogan also.